kellock117/webCommunity/README.md

 # Funtions implemented

-login with jwt, create post, view post, like post, post caching
+login with jwt, create post, view post, like post, post caching, create comment, delete post

 # Functions to be implemented

-delete post, view my post, view notification of comment and likes, create comment, like comment, delete comment
+view my post, view notification of comment and likes, like comment, delete comment